Baden-Württemberg: Politics

 The state parliament of Baden-Württemberg is the Landtag, located in Stuttgart.
-The state government is currently formed by a Greens-CDU coalition as the third cabinet of Minister-President Winfried Kretschmann (Greens).
+The state government is currently formed by a Greens-CDU coalition as the cabinet of Minister-President Cem Özdemir (Greens).

 The politics of Baden-Württemberg have traditionally been dominated by the conservative Christian Democratic Union of Germany (CDU), which had led all but one government since 1952 until 2011.
 In the Landtag elections held on 27 March 2011, voters replaced the Christian Democrats and centre-right Free Democrats (FDP) coalition with an alliance of the Greens and Social Democrats (SPD), which secured a four-seat majority in the state parliament.
 The alliance elected the Greens-led first Kretschmann cabinet under Winfried Kretschmann because the Greens had surprisingly won 36 seats, one more than the Social Democrats' 35 seats.
 In the 2016 election, the popular Kretschmann and his Greens were reelected and, with their nationwide best result, turned out first place for the first time in any election in German history.
 However, because of the Social Democrats' heavy losses, the Greens formed a coalition government with the Christian Democrats, the second Kretschmann cabinet.
-After the most recent election in 2021, the Greens-CDU coalition was upheld.
+After the elections in 2021 and 2026, the Greens-CDU coalition was upheld.